-- (a) a copy of the Code; and - (b) a copy of the fees and prices payable under the contract and, if any, other prices that may be available to you at the time of your request; and - (c) a copy of the contract; and - (d) information on the types of concessions available if you are a residential customer; and - (e) general information on energy efficiency, how you may arrange for an energy efficiency audit at your supply address and the typical running costs of major domestic appliances; and - (f) information relating to the distribution of electricity.
+- [a] a copy of the Code; and - [b] a copy of the fees and prices payable under the contract and, if any, other prices that may be available to you at the time of your request; and - [c] a copy of the contract; and - [d] information on the types of concessions available if you are a residential customer; and - [e] general information on energy efficiency, how you may arrange for an energy efficiency audit at your supply address and the including typical running costs of major domestic appliances; and - [f] information relating to the distribution of electricity.

+Any information requested by you will be provided within 8 business days of receipt of the request and in writing [if so requested].
 Unless a law requires us to provide the information free of charge, we can ask you to pay a reasonable charge.